thomcost/SWE-agent/docs/github_mcp/integration_guide.md

 # GitHub MCP Server Integration Guide

-This guide describes how to integrate the SWE-agent with GitHub's Machine Callable Protocol (MCP) Server for creating pull requests and issues.
+This guide describes how to integrate the SWE-agent with GitHub's Model Context Protocol (MCP) Server for creating pull requests and issues.

 ## Overview